For Current Students

 Environmental Studies Internship

-All majors are required to intern for a semester with an approved governmental agency, nonprofit or advocacy group, or environmental organization.
+All majors are required to intern for a semester with an approved governmental agency, consulting firm or other business, or nonprofit or advocacy organization.
 Students are asked to read the following packet, meet with their faculty advisor, then submit the required paperwork to the Department Office, Amador Hall 554A.

 Packet for ENVS 195: ENVS Internship Packet

-Winter 2014 Commencement will be held in the Sleep Train Arena on Friday, December 19th, at 12 pm..
+Spring 2015 Commencement will be held in the Sleep Train Arena on Friday, May 22nd, at 11:30 am.

 Students of senior standing who wish to participate in the graduation ceremonies can register online at the College of Social Sciences and Interdisciplinary Studies website..

 For detailed information about graduation, please visit the CSUS Commencement website.

 The Career Center is open for all Environmental Studies majors, and counselors are on hand to speak with students about anything job-related: writing a resume, how to find an internship, summer employment, and finding a job after graduation.
 The Career Center is located on the second floor of Lassen Hall.